eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_manifest/_index.md

 ## Introduction

+The _AppManifest_ defines the name and the requirements of a _Vehicle App_.
+The requirements are specified on interface level.
+The manifest defines the required service interfaces (e.g. gRPC functions) and the used vehicle model and accessed data points, but it does not define certain providers of those interfaces.
-The concept of the so called _AppManifest_ is to provide flexibility of splitting _Vehicle App_ requirements and dependencies from _Runtime_ and _Middleware_ requirements in order to provide independent and structured configurations for every component.
+This concept provides flexibility by separating the requirements of a _Vehicle App_ from the definition of a concrete _Runtime_ and _Middleware_ configuration.

 The AppManifest is the only source of truth in our _Vehicle App_ templates for: